 -Neem karoli Baba

-Below is a journal entry I wrote shortly after I had moved to Hawaii, a little over a year later.
+Below is a journal entry I wrote shortly after I had moved to Hawaii to serve Ram Dass, a little over a year after this event.

 It is a slow process of becoming a conduit for the Higher Intelligence and fully be able to say, “Not my will, but thine be done” (Luke 22:42).